 Examples Of Bowflex Exercises

 All of the Bowflex home gyms offer different sets of exercises available to get the most out of each machine in such a small workout area.

-Depending on the Bowflex machine you decide to purchase, the amount of exercises can vary from 25 different types of exercises up to 100 different types of workouts.
+Depending on the Bowflex machine you decide to purchase, the number of exercises can vary from 25 different types of exercises up to 100 different types of workouts.

 The number of workouts varies based on the price of equipment; those that are entry-level Bowflex machines offer a sample of workouts compared to the higher-end models like the Bowflex Xtreme 2SE which offers everything for pretty much everyone.